Crash Bandicoot 2: Cortex Strikes Back: Gameplay

 Cortex Strikes Back is a platform game in which the player character is the titular Crash Bandicoot.
 The goal of the game is to gather 25 crystals for Crash's nemesis Doctor Neo Cortex.
 The crystals are scattered between 25 different levels, accessible via "Warp Rooms", which are hub areas of the game.
 A level is cleared by collecting its respective crystal and reaching the end of its path, which returns Crash to the Warp Room.
 Each Warp Room contains five levels.
 When all five levels are cleared, the player must defeat a boss character before gaining access to the next Warp Room.
 The player is given a certain amount of lives, which are lost when Crash is attacked by an enemy, or falls into water or a pit.
 If the player runs out of lives, the game is over.
 However, it can be continued by selecting "Yes" at the "Continue?" screen.

 Crash has the ability to jump into the air and land on an enemy character, spin in a tornado-like fashion to knock enemies off-screen, slide across the ground, and perform a body slam to break certain objects.
 Crash can jump higher than he normally can if he jumps immediately following a slide.
 All of these techniques can be used as offensive measures against most enemies, who serve to deter Crash's progress.
 Enemies with deadly topsides cannot be jumped on, while enemies that attack from the front or have side spikes must be jumped on or undergo a body slam.
-Enemies with sharp necklines (such as frill-necked lizards or long-legged robots with heated circumferences) can only be defeated if Crash slides into them.
+Enemies with sharp necklines (such as frill-necked lizards or long-legged robots with heated circumferences on their upper) can only be defeated if Crash slides into them.